unocss/unocss/README.md

 ]
 ```

-- `match` controls when the variant is enabled.
+- `matcher` controls when the variant is enabled.
 If the return value is a string, it will be used as the selector for matching the rules.
 - `selector` provides the availability of customizing the generated CSS selector.

 Let's have a tour of what happened when matching for `hover:m-2`: